GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

    A = 10.0
    B = "Python3"

-   # MIXTURE OF STRING AND INT IS LISTED USING COMMA ",".
+   # A MIXTURE OF STRING AND INT IS LISTED USING COMMA ",".
    print("A is", A , ", \nand B is", B, ".")
    ```